Lines248/own-your-data/README.md

 •	Keyboard support for flip/claim; reduced-motion honors user preference.
 •	Audio feedback gated by user input; global mute and per-card mute.

+## Highlights
+1. Open the demo and tab through the UI to see visible focus rings.
+2. Flip a card (Enter/Space)
+3. Tune In to claim a signal (one-way state).
+4. Adjust Volume and toggle Mute All
+5. Reload to see persisted claim state.

 ## Accessibility notes
 •	Semantic headings and labels; visible focus; keyboard parity for click actions.
 •	Contrast tokens for text and controls.
 •	Reduced motion path for users with motion sensitivity.

+**Lighthouse:** Performance 94±, Accessibility 95±, Best Practices 100, SEO 100.

 ## Performance notes
 •	next/image with AVIF/WebP, responsive sizes, and caching.